The Go-Between (1971 film): Retrospective appraisal

 In 1985, Joanne Klein wrote that she saw the filmscript "as a major stylistic and technical advance in Pinter's work for the screen", and in 1980, Foster Hirsch described it as "one of the world’s great films".
 In 2009, Emanuel Levy called the film "Losey's masterpiece".

+In 1999, The Go-Between was included on the British Film Institute's list of its 100 best British films.

 Robert Maras at the World Socialist Web Site called The Go-Between "[A] devastating critique of bourgeois morality and the British social order."

 On review aggregate website Rotten Tomatoes, The Go-Between has an approval rating of 100% collected from 11 reviews, with an average score of 8.6/10.

 Filmink argued the movie "seemed to inspire a lot of Australian period movies in the 1970s."